Fees and key information

 This course is unique among other criminology programmes in the UK owing to its focus on youth crime and sociology.
 You’ll look at issues that influence violence and crime amongst the youth, including consumerism, music, technology and sub-cultures.

 London Met’s criminology and sociology lecturers have the professional experience and expert insight to help you progress through your course.
-You’ll be guaranteed support and access your lecturers, allowing you to focus on your studies and get all your academic questions answered.
+You’ll be guaranteed support, allowing you to focus on your studies and get all your academic questions answered.

 We’ll offer you the opportunity to undertake a work experience placement to give you the practical experience of working in the field.
 After graduation you’ll be ready for a career in the criminal justice system, the police, third sector organisations and more.